valkey-io/valkey-doc/docs/interact/programmability/functions-intro.md

 1. When used naively, `EVAL` promotes an anti-pattern in which scripts the client application renders verbatim scripts instead of responsibly using the [`!KEYS` and `ARGV` Lua APIs](/topics/lua-api#runtime-globals).
 1. Because they are ephemeral, a script can't call another script.
 This makes sharing and reusing code between scripts nearly impossible, short of client-side preprocessing (see the first point).

-To address these needs while avoiding breaking changes to already-established and well-liked ephemeral scripts, Redis v7.0 introduces Redis Functions.
+To address these needs while avoiding breaking changes to already-established and well-liked ephemeral scripts, Redis OSS v7.0 introduces Redis Functions.

 ## What are Redis Functions?